0llirocks/cvss-suite/README.md

 This Ruby gem helps you to process the vector of the [**Common Vulnerability Scoring System**](https://www.first.org/cvss/specification-document).
 Besides calculating the Base, Temporal and Environmental Score, you are able to extract the selected option.

+## :warning: End of life :warning:

+This version of the gem is no longer supported, please update to a higher version.
+Please read the [changelog of 2.0.0](https://github.com/siemens/cvss-suite/blob/master/CHANGES.md#200---2020-05-10) for breaking changes.

 ## Installation

 Add this line to your application's Gemfile: